sjspielman/UTbiocomputing2015/install.md

 ##Installing R

 Later in the semester we will spend a few days with the R language.
-You can download [R] (http://cran.rstudio.com/) as well as a popular [IDE] (http://www.rstudio.com/ide/download/).
+You can download [R](http://cran.rstudio.com/) as well as a popular IDE, [RStudio](http://www.rstudio.com/ide/download/).